beejjorgensen/bgipc/src/bgipc_part_0200_fork.md

 defunct processes owned by `init`.
 Wouldn't that make your sysadmin happy?

-Your mission: make sure your parent process either ignores `SIGHCLD`, or `wait()`s for all the children it `fork()`s.
+Your mission: make sure your parent process either ignores `SIGCHLD`, or `wait()`s for all the children it `fork()`s.
 Well, you don't _always_ have to do that (like if you're starting a daemon or something), but you code with caution if you're a `fork()` novice.
 Otherwise, feel free to